IguanasEverywhere/repertoire-manager/README.md

 ![](https://github.com/IguanasEverywhere/repertoire-manager/blob/main/gifs/demonstrationGif.gif)

 ## Roadmap for Future Plans
 Currently, Repertoire Manger is built to store repertoire data on a local host server.
 A potential improvement for the future would be for the data to be stored on a remote server.
 Along with particular user account sign-ups, this would provide the ability for different musicians to store distinct repertoire lists and access them on the web from any location.
-Other possible improvements could be made by allowing the user to edit pieces in the database, as well as allowing for detailed input/search parameters for pieces.
+Other possible improvements could be: allowing the user to edit pieces in the database, and/or allowing for adding some other input/search parameters for pieces (dates performer or opus numbers, for example).

 ## Author
 Scott Schwab, 2023